xlc-dev/nova/docs/src/nova.md

 # Nova

-Welcome to Nova, a modern, flexible web framework for building webapps for Go.
-The goal of Nova is to provide a foundation for building modern web applications in Go by providing a set of modules that can be plugged together to create a full-stack/REST API web application.
+Welcome to Nova.

+Nova is a flexible framework that simplifies creating both RESTful APIs and web UIs.
+It extends Go's standard library with sensible defaults and helper utilities for components like routing, middleware, OpenAPI, and HTML templating, minimizing decision fatique.
+Making it easier than ever to build powerful web applications in Go.

 ## Why Choose Nova?